-To the Board of Education Waynesville R-VI School District
+To the Board of Education Cape Girardeau Public School District

-Due to increasing concerns for protecting the security and privacy of information schools maintain on students and the continued emergence of cyber threats, we have audited the Waynesville R-VI School District's student data governance program in fulfillment of our duties under Chapter 29, RSMo.
-This audit was conducted as part of the State Auditor's Cyber Aware School Audits Initiative and focused on evaluating the effectiveness of the data governance program, including identifying cybersecurity safeguards and privacy controls that can help schools improve the security of student data.
+Due to increasing concerns for protecting the security and privacy of information schools maintain on students and the continued emergence of cyber threats, we have audited the Cape Girardeau Public School District's student data governance program in fulfillment of our duties under Chapter 29, RSMo.
+This audit was conducted as part of the State Auditor's Cyber Aware School Audits Initiative and focused on evaluating the effectiveness of the data governance program, including identifying cybersecurity safeguards and privacy controls that help schools improve the security of student data.